H1ggsK/HKUtils/README.md

 H1ggsK's utility addon for Meteor

 ## Modules
-- Weather Changer: Spoofs the client-side weather, allows you to fly with a Riptide III trident even in clear weather
+- Weather Changer: Spoofs the client-side weather, allows you to fly with a Riptide trident even in clear weather
 - MaceDMG: Direct port of `MaceDMG` from Wurst, deals maximum possible damage with mace upon hit
 - Soeed Limiter: Limits your 3D BPS speed, designed to avoid the auto-ban when going above 35BPS on Constantiam
 <hr>